-Day 1, Saturday, October 19, 2024
+Day 1, Saturday, October 26, 2024

-Arrive in Kathmandu, Nepal.
+Arrive in Kathmandu, Nepal by Saturday, Oct 26, at the latest.
 You will be met and transferred to your hotel.
+We start out with a tour of Kathmandu.
+(If someone arrives later, their tour can be on the final day.)

-Today we'll have a tour of Kathmandu, then in the late afternoon, we have a gear check.
-In the evening, we have our Orientation and full briefing, followed by our Welcome Reception & Dinner.
+Late afternoon, thorough have our Orientation and full briefing, and gear check.
+In the evening, our Welcome Reception & Dinner.